Personal Work

 5035 W. 10th Ave.

-My childhood home has been a constant source of inspiration for me.
+My childhood home is gone.
+It still remains a constant source of inspiration for me, like it has throughout my entire life.
 It has always shown up in my dreams.
 It is the one place on Earth that has felt like “home” and if I didn’t know better, I would swear to you it’s blood runs through my veins.

-Now 5035 sits and waits to be razed after 53 years of my family caring for and living our best lives inside its walls.
-The place where all of my childhood milestones occurred, the plants and out-buildings that my parents cared for will be gone.
+Now 5035 has been razed after 53 years of my family caring for and living our best lives inside its walls.
+The place where all of my childhood milestones occurred, the plants and out-buildings that my parents cared for are gone.
 And I’m having a lot of feelings about it.

 Sadness.
 Anger.
 Sorrow.
 Grief.
 Gratefulness.

 So, I am capturing what I can remember in sketches and drawings of this little westside house and making a body of work from the memories.
-This process is helping me feeling better about the whole thing.
+This process is hard and it still makes me cry.
+It probably always will.
+But…

 And I’m quite excited about what is appearing.